+An adjustable gas pressure regulator and flow gage is supplied with the SQUARE WAVE TIG 175 PRO.
 Obtain the necessary inert shielding gas (usually argon).
-Connect a cylinder of gas with a pressure regulator and flow gage.
-Install a gas hose between the regulator and gas inlet (located on the rear of the welder).
-The gas inlet has a 5/16-18 right hand female thread; CGA #032.
+Connect the cylinder of gas with the pressure regulator and flow gage.
+Install the gas hose between the regulator and gas inlet (located on the rear of the welder).
+The gas inlet has a 5/16-18 right hand female thread: CGA #032.